 - Users can follow a particular news story

-- Sharing a news particle will always share three multiple perspectives.
+- Sharing a single news article will always be shared with three multiple perspectives.

 Why will people trust this app?